chaoss/augur/vikings-frontend/README.md

 Directions:
 1) Download node
 2) Download angular cli
+3) Run 'npm install node-sass@4.14.1'
+4) run 'npm install bulma'
-3) Using command line/terminal go to angular application folder (for this instance, vikings-frontend)
+5) Using command line/terminal go to angular application folder (for this instance, vikings-frontend)
-4) type: npm install
+6) type: npm install
-5) when that is completed, type: ng serve
+7) when that is completed, type: ng serve
-6) Once the application compiles, open web browser and go to http://localhost:4200/
+8) Once the application compiles, open web browser and go to http://localhost:4200/